kiran2s/3D-Arena-Shooter/README.md

 # FPSgame
 by Kiran Sivakumar, Jordan Miller, and Benjamin Statz

-For our term project, we made an first-person-shooter game, in which the objective is to eliminate as many cats as possible!
+This project is a 3D arena-style first-person-shooter game for the Firefox web browser developed using WebGL with no additional supporting libraries.
+The objective of the game is to use the 3 guns you have at your disposal to emiminate as many enemies as possible before they eliminate you.
 There is one level in which waves of enemies (the cats) spawn from each of the 4 corners.
 You start off at the middle of the map.